RodrigoPAml/Certificate-Manager/README.md

 The digital certificate is issued by a trusted Certificate Authority (CA), which verifies the legitimacy of the server's identity.
 Usually the CA Certificate is already pre installed in your computer or broswer.
-Since the CA Certificate is already safe in your computer or transported in a safe way to your computer, all the child certificates created are signed by CA (RSA) and can be verified using the CA certificate.
+Since the CA Certificate is already safe in your computer or transported in a safe way to your computer, all the child certificates created are signed by the CA (RSA) and can be verified using the CA certificate.

 * Encryption with Key Exchange:
 When a client connects to a server secured with SSL/TLS, the server presents its digital certificate to the client.